NavinAananthan/Physics-Simulations/README.md

 # Physics-Simulations
-This repository is based on how you can develop physics simulations using pygame
+This repository is based on how you can develop physics simulations using pygame and pymunk library